keijiro/Trinity/README.md

 - The port number for OSC messaging is fixed to 9000.
 - You can also use Z (kick) and X (snare) keys for triggering.
-This is useful when OSC is not an option or network connection is lost while performance.
+This is useful when OSC is not an option or the network connection is lost during a performance.

 Acknowledgements
 ----------------